explosion/spaCy/website/docs/usage/visualizers.md

 Since each visualization is generated as a separate SVG, exporting `.svg` files only works if you're rendering **one single doc** at a time.
 (This makes sense – after all, each visualization should be a standalone graphic.)
-So instead of rendering all `Doc`s at one, loop over them and export them separately.
+So instead of rendering all `Doc`s at once, loop over them and export them separately.

 </Infobox>